 Generally, eligible companies can initiate the moratorium simply by filing the relevant documents with the court.

-If the company is subject to an outstanding winding up petition, the directors must instead apply to court to make a moratorium order.
+If the company is subject to an outstanding winding-up petition, or is an overseas company, it must instead apply to court for the moratorium.